patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/chip-group/chip-group.md

 id: Chip group
 section: components
 ---
-**Chip groups** are used to represent an attribute that has been assigned one or more values.
+A **chip group** represents an attribute that has been assigned one or more values.
 An OR relationship is implied between values in the group.
 Chip groups are useful to express complex filters to a data set, for example.

 ## Elements

-Chip groups contain two elements in them.
+Chip groups contain two elements.

 <img src="./img/chip-group-elements.png" alt="Chip group elements" width="148" />